ginstrom/paladin-novel/manuscript/chapter-19.md

 "Thank you for the counsel, Sir Roderick," Gond said.
 "And for the offer of conditional aid.
 We will welcome any genuine effort to end slavery, from whatever quarter it may come."

 After the knights had departed, their shining armor receding into the afternoon sun, Pell slipped into the chamber.
-He carried a small, surprisingly heavy pouch.
+He carried a small, surprisingly heavy pouch, his fingers working it with the practiced ease of someone who understood the weight and feel of different coins.

 "One of Roderick's men," Pell said, his voice carefully neutral as he tossed the pouch onto the table.
 It landed with a dull clink of gold.
 "A squire, name of Alaric.
 Seems he thought my loyalties might be… negotiable."